yjsyyyjszf/dcm-processor/README.md

 ## The callback function
-A callback function takes the following arguments
+A `callback` function takes the following arguments
-    `jobName`   : The name of the job.
+   - `jobName`   : The name of the job.
-    `headers`   : The selected fields in the dicom header.
+   - `headers`   : The selected fields in the dicom header.
-    `params`    : The params object from the `settings.json`.
+   - `params`    : The params object from the `settings.json`.
-    `added_params`: This is a dictionary of `injected` params from other jobs.
+   - `added_params`: This is a dictionary of `injected` params from other jobs.
-    `**kwargs`  : We recommend you add this to the list of arguments to capture all other params that may be passed.
+   - `**kwargs`  : We recommend you add this to the list of arguments to capture all other params that may be passed.

 Note:
-1. Arguments are passed by name which means exact names should be used and position is not important.
+1. Arguments are passed by name which means `exact names` should be used and position is NOT important.
 2. The callback function should return `True` if the job should be processed for the current dicom or `False` otherwise.
 3. It can also return a dictionary in addition to the `True/False` which will be sent to other `callbacks` and `worker` functions as `added_params`.
 4. The callback function should NOT be used to perform time intensive tasks.
 The actual job should be handled in the `worker` function.

 ## The worker function
+A `worker` function takes the following arguments
+   - `jobName`   : The name of the job.
+   - `headers`   : The selected fields in the dicom header.
+   - `params`    : The params object from the `settings.json`.
+   - `added_params`: This is a dictionary of `injected` params from other jobs.
+   - `**kwargs`  : We recommend you add this to the list of arguments to capture all other params that may be passed.

+Note:
+1. Arguments are passed by name which means `exact names` should be used and position is NOT important.
+2. The worker function is where all the processing takes place and thats the function that will be scheduled to be handled by the RQ workers.